No political bias but many mistakes in FBI probe of Trump campaign: watchdog

 Horowitz’s report will not be the final word on the subject.
 Barr in May appointed John Durham, a federal prosecutor in Connecticut, to examine whether the Russia investigation was properly predicated.
 Durham’s work has become a criminal investigation.

-Reporting by Sarah N. Lynch; Additional reporting by Mark Hosenball and Brad Heath; Writing by Andy Sullivan; Editing by Will Dunham and Jonathan Oatis
+Reporting by Sarah N. Lynch; Additional reporting by Mark Hosenball, Brad Heath and Andy Sullivan; Writing by Andy Sullivan; Editing by Will Dunham and Jonathan Oatis